June 29, 2024

 • Calmer mood and better handling of stressful situations.

-• Meal prep is 1-2 minutes because there are veggies that require most of the time to peel, slice and cook.
+• Less time for meal/meat preparation because plans and veggies require most of the time to unpoison, peel, slice and cook.

-• It’s easier to live because grocery shopping and restaurant menu choosing are much, much faster (less is more).
+• Easier to live, because grocery shopping and restaurant menus choosing are much, much faster (less is more).

 Carnivore diet and their variations (Lion Diet) are probably the best life hack out there.
 The facts are obvious: